 A bruised elbow or elbow contusion usually occurs as a result of a fall or impact to the elbow.
+The elbow will appear bruised and will be tender to touch.
+Rest, ice and compression can usually treat this elbow injury, but it should be monitored for signs of more serious damage.

 Treatment for a bruised elbow